n76/DejaVu/README.md

 ------------------------------
 For each RF emitter detected an estimate of its coverage area (center and radius) and an estimate of how much it can be trusted is saved.

 For WLAN/WiFi APs the SSID is also saved for debug purposes.
 Analysis of the SSIDs detected by the phone can help identify name patterns used on mobile APs.
-The backend attempts to remove records from the database if the RF emitter seems to have moved or disappeared.
+The backend removes records from the database if the RF emitter seems to have moved, has disappeared or has a SSID that is associated with WLAN/WiFi APs that are often mobile (e.g. "Joes iPhone").

 Clearing the database
 ---------------------